 Engineering Technology and Construction Management Majors

-Students interested in declaring majors in the Department of Engineering Technology and Construction Management must meet the general admissions requirements for UNC Charlotte.
+Students interested in declaring majors in the Department of Engineering Technology and Construction Management must meet the general admission requirements for UNC Charlotte.

-Students interested in declaring majors in the Department of Civil and Environmental Engineering, Department of Electrical and Computer Engineering, Department of Mechanical Engineering and Engineering Science, or Department of Systems Engineering and Engineering Management must meet the general admissions requirements for UNC Charlotte.
-In addition to the Admission's criteria, Engineering majors must also have the following requirements:
+Students interested in declaring majors in the Department of Civil and Environmental Engineering, Department of Electrical and Computer Engineering, Department of Industrial and Systems Engineering, or Department of Mechanical Engineering and Engineering Science must meet the general admission requirements for UNC Charlotte.
+In addition to the general admission criteria, Engineering majors must also have the following requirements: